stat6250-w17/course_questions_wiki/README.md

 - Answer(BP):DATA and PROC statements signal the beginning of a new step.
 When SAS encounters a subsequent DATA, PROC, or RUN statement (for DATA steps and most procedures) or a QUIT statement (for some procedures), SAS stops reading statements and executes the previous step in the program.
 In our sample program, each step ends with a RUN statement.
 - Question(BP): Does Data step statement produces output after executing Data step statement?
 - Answer(BP) When the program is processed, it creates the SAS data set.
 The DATA step produces messages in the SAS log, but it does not create a report or other output.
+- Answer(AS): The output of a data step is the new dataset thats named in the 'DATA dataset_name' statement.
+A data step can also output a raw datafile when a 'data _NULL_' statement is used to tell SAS that no new dataset should be created and instead the output should be directed toa  file in the 'FILE file_location' statement within teh DATA step.

 ## Chapter 5 Questions
 \[Chapter 5, Problem 1\]